Schaka/janitorr/README.md

 - Dry-run mode to investigate changes before committing to any deletion
 - Remote deletion, disk space aware deletion as well as tag based delete schedules supported
 - Exclude items from deletion via tags in Sonarr/Radarr
-- Configure expiration times for your media in Jellyfin, Emby, Jellyseerr, Radarr, and Sonarr
+- Configure expiration times for your media in the *arrs and optionally, if media can be found in JellyStat
 - Show a collection, containing rule matched media, on the Jellyfin home screen for a specific duration before deletion.
-  Think "Leaving soon"
+Think: "Leaving soon"
 - Unmonitor and delete media from *arr
 - Season by season removal for TV shows
 - Clear requests from Jellyseerr and clean up leftover metadata in Jellyfin so no orphaned files are left